 The preparation of financial statements in accordance with Canadian Accounting Standards for Not-For-Profit Organizations requires management to make estimates and assumptions that affect the reported amount of assets and liabilities, the disclosure of contingent assets and liabilities at the balance sheet date and the reported amounts of revenues and expenses for the periods covered.
-The main estimates relate to the useful life of plant and equipment.
+The main estimates relate to accrued liabilities, deferred revenue, deferred contributions, inventory and the useful life of tangible capital assets.